-We can see that $|||\cdot|||$ is a seminorm, and $|||X||| =0$ if and only if $X \in \{ S_\alpha \}'_{\alpha} = \mathcal{B}_{\EE \setminus \{e\}}$.
-Moreover, for each $Q_0 \in \mathcal{B}_{\EE\setminus \{e\}}$, it holds that
+We can see that $|||\cdot|||_X$ is a seminorm, and $|||Q'|||_X =0$ if and only if Moreover, for each $Q_0 \in \mathcal{B}_{\EE\setminus X}$, it holds that

-Therefore we can pass to the quotient space $\mathcal{B}_{\EE}/\mathcal{B}_{\EE\setminus\{e\}}$, which has dimension independent of the system size since it is isomorphic to $\mathcal{B}_{e}$, and compare the norm induced by $|||\cdot|||$ with the norm induced by the Hilbert-Schmidt scalar product.
-There exists a constant $C_2>0$, independent of system size and $\beta$, such that for every $X$
+Therefore we can pass to the quotient space $\mathcal{B}_{\EE}/\mathcal{B}_{\EE\setminus X}$, and compare the norm induced by $|||\cdot|||_X$ with the norm induced by the Hilbert-Schmidt scalar product.
+As we show in Lemma \ref{lemm:almostcommutelocally}, there exists a constant $C_2>0$, independent of system size and $\beta$, such that for every $X$